-(a) The top eight teams in the final regular-season standings (regardless of how they finished in the division) will participate in the year-end tournament.

-(b) Pairings for first round games are based on final regular-season standings.
+- (a) The top eight teams in the final regular-season standings (regardless of how they finished in the division) will participate in the year-end tournament. - (b) There will be no Sunday morning seventh-place game.
+Teams losing game 5 and 6 will be done. - (c) Pairings for first round games are based on final regular-season standings.
 Tournament bracket will use the following format: